NanyThery/tt-web-react/README.md

 ### Opening course status

-There's a variable called `IsCourseOpen` in app.js to control this behaviour.
+There's a variable called `IsCourseOpen` in `_app.js`  to control this behaviour.
+This variable controls the admissions forms among other tiny details in the application.
+If false, the forms are hidden.

 ### Tech debt